 The builder’s salesperson is there to sell lots, and sometimes make deals on the lots that are NOT selling.
 There is a reason why some lots in new communities sit until the end.
 Just because it is cheap, doesn’t mean it is a good deal.

-I always knew that the homesite you choose can increase your resale value.
 However, recently I was totally convinced that nothing fixes a bad location but money.
 That is the money you will have to take off the price of your home to get another buyer to accept the location.

 Before I sold real estate, I worked as a City Planner.
 One of my jobs included subdivision platting.
 So, my understanding of neighborhood development is extensive.